Skip to content

 Reference Documentation

-For details on how to use connectors within scripts, refer to the documentation Script Development / Connector Object DFF.CONN
+For details on how to use connectors in scripts, please refer to the documentation Script Development / Connector Object DFF.CONN

-Some connectors support subscribing to messages and executing functions; refer to the documentation Script Development / Connector Subscription
+Some connectors support subscribing to messages and executing functions, for more information please refer to the documentation Script Development / Connector Subscription